Anyone who has accumulated a significant amount of debt has probably considered filing for bankruptcy.

 There are two main types of bankruptcy for which an individual can file: Liquidation and Reorganization.
 Under the U.S. Bankruptcy Code, individuals can file for liquidation under Chapter 7 or for reorganization under Chapter 13.
 Individuals can also file for reorganization under Chapter 11, but its provisions apply in very few situations.

 Liquidation is the official name of bankruptcy under Chapter 7 and is the most common form of bankruptcy for individuals.
 A petition for relief is filed by the debtor in a bankruptcy court.
 This causes an automatic stay to be issued, which means that all collections against the debtor have to stop.
 The goal is to discharge your debts.
 A discharge means that the debts no longer exist and no longer have to be paid.
 However, certain kinds of debts cannot be discharged.
 Nondischargeable debts include recent taxes, orders for domestic support (alimony, child support, etc.), and damages that resulted from a debtor’s malicious behavior.
+Our Chapter 7 Bankruptcy FAQ addresses common questions and concerns for individuals contemplating filing Chapter 7 bankruptcy.

 Reorganization bankruptcy under Chapter 13 can also be obtained by an individual.
 There are certain criteria that a debtor must meet in order to be eligible for reorganization, such as having a steady income and an ability to repay some of the debt.